Jemoka/blag/content/posts/KBhrust_paper.md

 draft = false
 +++

+1.  if paper has software isolation using Rust, sort into software isolation categories
+2.  if the paper does not, scan for incorrect claims and then sort into either irrelevant or wrong mutability (keywords: mutable, borrow, reference, invariant)

+---

 1. IM/PUI does **not** cause an issue because of narrow extension interface (NetBricks)
 2. IM/PUI does cause an issue, and is handled
 3. IM/PUI does cause an issue, and is deferred to future work